mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 that are only used by that `case`.

 A `switch` statement can include an initialization statement just like an `if` statement.
-For example,
+For example:

 ```go
 switch name := buildName(person); name {